brianESte/master_thesis/README.md

 Reminders:
 - et al. is written with a .
+- Figure, Chapter, Section, Table, Equation, etc are all capitalized when referencing a particular thereof.
 - Conforming to this template, there is no point in referencing a subsubsection by `\label{}` / `\ref{}` because the number shown will be at most that of the containing subsection.
 Thus it is (probably) better to reference subsubsections by name instead.

 ## Notes